 As an essential part of emotional regulation, breathing exercises help calm and center oneself.
 Stress, anxiety, and anger cause a person's breathing to become shallow and rapid.
 Children can benefit from basic breathing exercises to help them regulate their strong emotions.

 Deep breathing exercises can calm your child down if they feel overwhelmed quickly.
-Taking deep breaths can reduce the intensity of most emotional situations.
+Taking deep breaths and having them focus on their breath can reduce the intensity of most emotional situations.
 In addition, one study shows slow breathing helps synchronize brain waves, improving communication (Saha, 2023).

 10. Join Yoga Sessions